What is the Rotator Cuff?

 The shoulder is a very complex joint; it is also the most mobile joint in the body.
 The mobility in the shoulder occurs because the joint is not held together by the bones,rather the muscles, tendons, and ligaments hold the shoulder joint together.
 While this allows the mobility we need, it also puts the shoulder at risk of injury.
 The shoulder joint is somewhat like a “golf ball” (Humeral Head) and a “golf tee” (Glenoid of the Scapula).
 The ball is very large and the tee surface is not very large.
+The rotator cuff is the group of 4 muscles in the shoulder that form a “cuff” around the ball.
 The rotator cuff muscles and tendons are responsible for keeping the “golf ball on the tee.”
-The following are some things that can cause a rotator cuff tear:

 Shoulder motions that are used during activities such as golf, pitching, or lifting and/or carrying heavy items can cause repetitive stress in the rotator cuff that leads to irritation, bruising, or fraying.
 This may lead to pain or weakness.

 When the space between the acromion and the rotator cuff is narrowed, the bone pinches the cuff and causes irritation.
 Weakness, a swollen bursa, or a naturally occurring shape of the acromion can cause this irritation.
 This may result in pain, weakness, or loss of motion.

 Sometimes prolonged inflammation can lead to buildup of calcium within the rotator cuff.
 This may result in pain and loss of strength and motion.